Landing Page

 URL and Location

-Ideally you would not use a separate subdomain, but would use a path at your top-level domain, e.g. organization.com/securedrop.
-This is because TLS does not encrypt the hostname, so a SecureDrop user whose connection is being monitored would be trivially discovered.
+Your Landing Page must be a path at your top-level domain, e.g. organization.com/securedrop, rather than a subdomain (e.g., securedrop.organization.com).
+This is because DNS and TLS do not always encrypt the hostname, so a SecureDrop user whose connection is being monitored would be trivially discovered if you were to use a subdomain.

 If the Landing Page is deployed on the same domain as another site, you might consider having some specific configuration (such as the security headers below) apply only to the /securedrop request URI.
 This can be done in Apache by the encapsulating these settings within a <Location> block, which can be defined similarly in nginx by using the location {} directive.